khm/DWF-Documentation/JSON-file-format-v4.md

-# CVE JSON File Format 4.0
+# DRAFT - CVE JSON File Format 4.0

 This describes the CVE JSON format version 4.0, this file format primarily covers CVE but also CVE Mentors and CNAs